IS A MANDATORY CORONAVIRUS VACCINE POLICY LEGAL?

 - Can We Provide An Inhouse Vaccine Programme For Employees?

 The government’s medical experts have published an outline of how the vaccine will be rolled out.
-It is clear from this that healthier, younger members of the public will be the last to be offered a vaccine.
+It is clear from this those healthier, younger, members of the public will be the last to be offered a vaccine.

 The Government have said that even when supplies increase, stocks of the vaccine are likely to be fully absorbed by the NHS and will not therefore become commercially available for some considerable time.